Anurag607/mobilicis/README.md

 ## Getting Started

-Use `flutter clean && flutter pub get` to clean the existing build and install all the dependencies.
+Use `flutter clean && flutter pub get` for a clean install of all the dependencies.

 Then run the application using `flutter run` .

-Make sure to create a .env file at the root of the project and add a FCM_SERVER_KEY variable in it with an empty string.
-Or comment callOnFcmApiSendPushNotifications in
+Make sure to create a .env file at the root of the project and add a FCM_SERVER_KEY variable in it with an empty string and comment callOnFcmApiSendPushNotifications in fcm_api.dart.

 # Image Optimization